Original air date: 11/27/2010

 - Here We Go Again!: In the end, now Grandma has the abrasive side, much to SpongeBob's shock.

-- Jerkass Has a Point: Despite eventually Jumping Off the Slippery Slope, SpongeBob's abrasive side was right to call Sandy and Mr. Krabs out on their treatment of him.
+- Jerkass Has a Point: Despite eventually Jumping Off the Slippery Slope, SpongeBob's abrasive side was right to call Sandy and Mr. Krabs out on their treatment of him (the former for asking him to be a test subject without notifying him beforehand, the latter giving him an excessively long shift into the wee hours without paying).

 - The Man in the Mirror Talks Back: Happens briefly as Abrasive SB laughs at his normal counterpart.